-This article will explore the hardest meats to digest and offer some tips on making them easier to eat.
+This article will explore the hardest meats to digest and offer tips on making them easier to eat.

 Quick Summary